cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 do intelligent defaulting of versions.

-For the :ref:`Modulepath-based_strategy`, we added the SIMD label as a final component to the modulename, but the defaulting was somewhat simple (e.g. alway default to lowest SIMD).
+For the :ref:`Modulepath-based_strategy`, we added the SIMD label as a final component to the modulename, but the defaulting was somewhat simple (e.g. always default to lowest SIMD).

 With the :ref:`Modulerc-based_strategy`, we added an additional naming scheme for the bar modulefiles, so they can start with bar/BARVERSION, or bar/COMPILER_FAMILY, or bar/SIMD_LEVEL.
 This not